 Anderson’s is a family-owned garden and nursery that opened in 1954 in Newport News, VA.
-When they were looking to expand to Virginia Beach, they wanted to cultivate a separate identity for their restaurant.
-Their formula of keeping it simple, fresh, and approachable needed a name that reflected the same way of thinking.
+When they expanded into Virginia Beach, they wanted to cultivate a separate identity for their restaurant that would be a part of the new location.
+Their philosophy of keeping it simple, fresh, and approachable needed a represented in the name and how it looked.

 Sketching something simple and fresh.